instructlab/.github/CODE_OF_CONDUCT.md

-# InstructLab/<PROJECT NAME HERE> - Code of Conduct and Covenant
+# InstructLab - Code of Conduct and Covenant

 This project adheres to the [InstructLab - Code of Conduct and Covenant](https://github.com/instruct-lab/community/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.